PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 11:54:52
+Last updated: 2024-04-05 11:55:25
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: These days, even women go to war.
+I mean, when you finally get older, there's not gonna be that kind of discrimination like we got now. - Seong Gi-hun